MONASH UNIVERSITY MATHS TEACHING AND LEARNING CENTRE

 Photography – Tom Ross

-The landscape design of the Maths Teaching and Learning Centre at the Monash University Clayton Campus creates an environment that performs beyond the brief, forming a welcoming point of arrival to the campus.
+The landscape design of the Maths Teaching and Learning Centre at the Monash University Clayton Campus extends the outdoor learning environment, integrates a universally accessible entry, and forms an engaging point of arrival to the campus.

-As an outdoor extension of the learning environment, the landscape places learning on display and integrates formal and informal external learning and social spaces.
+Forming an outdoor extension of the learning environment and integrates formal and informal external learning and social spaces.
 The geometrically and geologically inspired design draws inspiration from plate tectonics, expressed in the stacking and tessellation of hardscaping elements.
-It is also a carefully curated beacon of biodiversity that shapes a welcoming point of arrival and foregrounds the University’s bush campus experience.
+The landscape contributes to local biodiversity and shapes an engaging point of arrival that foregrounds the University’s bush campus experience.

-Outdoor learning spaces feature tabled seating and integrated power, these areas are sheltered by established trees and visually connected to both the internal building and pedestrian walks, presenting learning on show and forming an engaging outdoor environment for study.
+Outdoor learning spaces feature refurbished tabled seating and integrated power, these areas are sheltered by established trees and visually connected to both the internal building and pedestrian walks, presenting learning on show and forming an engaging outdoor environment for study, social interaction and break out spaces hosting both student study and leisure.

 With consideration of the overall campus masterplan guidelines, the design integrates best practice in Universal Access, establishing a new opening link from the central axis of Rainforest Walk into the building, negotiating changes in levels to form an accessible and direct connection to the building entry.
 Application of a geological interpretation of a standardised paving system shapes the orientation and flow of pedestrian access through the landscape.